-To turn on custom format overlays over time stamps (variables org-put-time-stamp-overlays and org-time-stamp-overlay-formats), use
+To turn on custom format overlays over time stamps (variables org-put-timestamp-overlays and org-time-stamp-overlay-formats), use customtime overlay custom time format

 #+SEQ_TODO: #+TYP_TODO:

 These lines set the TODO keywords and their interpretation in the current file.
 The corresponding variables are org-todo-keywords and org-todo-interpretation.